-Design & Build vs Traditional Procurement
+Design and Build vs Traditional Procurement

 Here we explore the benefits and differences of each option, helping you make the right choice for your business and project.

-Deciding between design & build (commonly known as D&B) and traditional procurement methods may feel like a daunting decision to make.
+Deciding between design and build (commonly known as D&B) and traditional procurement methods may feel like a daunting decision to make.
 To say that one route is better than the other isn’t necessarily true.
 The answer depends on your building project and specific goals.

 Here we give you an overview of each method:

 The traditional procurement method has moved on significantly from its original approach – with bills of quantities, variations, and claims – and we are now seeing a significant number of projects being delivered through a process where design is developed to a certain level by the professional team (usually RIBA Stage 2,3 or 4) and is then tendered to competing contractors.

 Traditionally, the client partners with a Project Manager, Contract Administrator or Employers Agent to appoint a design consultancy (or architectural practice), before requesting bids from contractors to deliver the project.
 They would oversee the project and manage the relationship between the design team, contractor and client.

 This newer approach to the traditional route is often referred to detail and build, where the design is set by the client team, but the contractors carry the risk and complete the final detailed design portion.

 This client team will generally retain involvement throughout the delivery of the project as client advisors, thereby providing the client with professional advice through the life of the project.